Agata10/calculator/README.md

 3. multiply
 4. divide

-What is more, user can clear the output or delete unwanted or wrong value.
+What is more, user can clear the output or delete unwanted or wrong digits.
 Calculator has a display for input and for current math operation.
 User also can insert decimal numbers.
+When dividing by zero, there will show up an alert.